NIoSaT/epskalibur/README.md

 ### Example Files
 - `iat.csv` contains a list of IATs as they would be produced by the original IAT covert channel.
 - `timings.csv` contains a list of ascending packet times of legitimate traffic, recorded with Wireshark.

+### IAT Traffic Generation

+For generating network traffic, one can use [CCEAP](https://github.com/cdpxe/CCEAP/) together with its `iat_encode` tool.
+Afterwards, `wireshark` can be applied to record the traffic and extract the IAT values.